seek-oss/dry_struct_rbs/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/seek-pass-oss/dry_struct_rbs.
+We welcome contributions from the community!
+Please check our [contribution guidelines](CONTRIBUTING.md) for more details on how to get involved.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](LICENSE).